rohituteja/navi_project/README.md

-# Navi Flight Debrief App
+# AI-Powered Flight Debrief Concept

 An audio-first flight debrief web application designed to help pilots analyze their approaches by combining flight telemetry with cockpit audio.